Things To Do In Wroclaw, Poland [Guide By Locals]

 Mathematical Tower Of Wroclaw University

 Mathematical Tower Of Wroclaw University (pl.
-Wieża Matematyczna Uniwersytetu Wrocławskiego) was built in the 18th century and initially was used as an astronomical observatory (that’s why it’s also sometimes called the Astronomical Tower).
+Wieża Matematyczna Uniwersytetu Wrocławskiego) is located just a few steps from the market square.
+It was built in the 18th century and initially used as an astronomical observatory.
 Currently, it’s another great city viewpoint – from the terrace at a height of 42m, visitors can admire great views over Słodowa Island and the Old Town.

-You’ll need to buy a ticket to enter the Mathematical Tower.
-The Mathematical Tower is part of the Museum of the University of Wrocław which also includes: Aula Leopoldina, Oratorium Marianum, and exhibition rooms.
-The ticket price depends on how many parts of the museum you want to visit 2,3 or 4).
-Please check current prices on the official museum website
+The tower is part of the Museum of the University of Wrocław which also includes: Aula Leopoldina, Oratorium Marianum, and some expositions.
+To enter the Mathematical Tower, you’ll need to buy a ticket, and the price depends on how many parts of the museum you want to visit (2,3 or 4).
+To check current prices visit muzeum.uni.wroc.pl website.

 Słodowa Island

-While on Slodowa Island take a walk across other islands in the area: Mlynska Island (pl.
+While on Slodowa Island, you can also take a walk across other islands in the area: Mlynska Island (pl.
 Wyspa Młyńska), Sand Island (pl Wyspa Piasek), Bielarska Island (pl Wyspa Bielarska), and Tamka Island (pl.
 Wyspa Tamka).

 Walk along the Wrocław city moat